 Control variables

 As changes over time are relevant to the research question, the survey year (wave) is included as a metric variable both in the pooled OLS regressions and in the fixed-effects models.
-By including the time-varying variable, an initial trend can be derived with regard to the development of distances (cf. Stoetzer 2020, p.
+By including the time-varying variable, an initial trend can be derived with regard to the development of distances (Stoetzer 2020, p.
 239).
 An interaction between the year and the location is modelled in order to work out a change in relation to the place of identification.

 The complete pooled OLS model is extended by a number of individual and contextual control variables.
 At the individual level, the level of education (isced) is controlled for.
 The categorical variable distinguishes whether the person has a low, medium or high level of education.
 In the OLS regression, the low level of education serves as the reference category.
 The other two categories are interpreted in comparison to the low level of education.
 In addition, the categorical variable of the cohort, with the characteristics 1970, 1980 and 1990, is controlled for.
 1970 represents the reference category.
 The context-related control variable of the size of the place of residence (type of region) (gkpol) in which the individual lives is also included in the study.
 The categorical variable differentiates between a small town (less than 20,000 inhabitants), a medium-sized town (20,000-100,000 inhabitants) and a large city (100,000 inhabitants or more).
 The small town serves as a reference category.
 Potential differences between the size of municipalities can be categorised as urban-rural differences (Lengerer 2001, p.
 141).